prev

 Graphics

-Gilles Caulier committed a change to /trunk/extragear/libs/kipi-plugins/metadataedit/plugin_metadataedit.cpp:
+Gilles Caulier committed changes in /trunk/extragear/libs/kipi-plugins/metadataedit/plugin_metadataedit.cpp:

 kipi-plugins from trunk (KDE4) : XMP metadata editor : new option to remove all XMP metadata from a selection of pictures.
 This option work exactly like Remove EXIF or Remove IPTC.